-Some courses must be validated by a qualified assessor in order to complete them or to be eligible to print a certificate.
-Such courses tend to have a practical component or a compulsory theory assessment in the presence of an assessor or a requirement to have a certain level of English.
+Some courses must be validated by an assessor in order to complete them or to be eligible to print a certificate.
+Such courses tend to have a practical component or a compulsory theory assessment in the presence of an assessor.

 How to validate a course

 You must be a manager or account holder to validate a course; the user taking the course cannot validate it.

 - Check the description of the course to see what is recommended.
 You may need to contact a specific person in your company, someone in an external assessment agency, or the person who provided the course.

 - A course cannot be validated until all modules have been completed 100%.

 - Log in as a manager or the account holder.

 - Go to Manage > Drivers and courses

 - Under Course and driver options click on Manage drivers for the course you'd like to validate